Ability tests - verbal, numerical and abstract reasoning

 Read instructions carefully and be sure you understand how you are expected to answer each question, even if you have already completed other SJTs.

 Candidates are advised that the best way to approach these tests is to consider the detailed implications of the possible responses and then make an honest judgement, rather than trying to second guess the "best" response.
+Where a company has indicated the specific competencies or behaviours that you will be evaluated against, each scenario is likely to link to one of those competencies, which may be helpful when deciding how to answer.
 However, remember that the context for your 'Judgement' includes the organisation and role, and that the subject matter experts who helped develop the test will have done so in relation to the organisation's values and culture.
 We recommend therefore that in your research you should aim to understand the organisation, how they see themselves and what that might mean in relation to the people they choose to hire and promote.
-Look at all of the advice on the company's website.
+Look for information on values and culture on the company's website and if you meet meet people at career fairs or through your networking, ask them about the organisation's culture.

 Before taking any of these tests you will usually be given the chance by the organisation to take some practice questions (and examine the answers).
 This is another opportunity to get an insight into the company's way of thinking.
 If you get the practice questions right, then great - but for any you get wrong, review your answer against their answer with a view to understanding the subtleties of how the organisation's stated values and competencies are reflected in that choice.

 As a candidate, you will be provided with a link to the test platform to take a series of video-based exercises.
-Whilst they may have the look and feel of quite simple games, remember that it is still an assessment, so approach these tests with focused attention and a readiness to perform at your best.
+Whilst they may have the look and feel of quite simple games, remember that it is still an assessment, so approach them with focused attention and a readiness to perform at your best.
 Also, read all instructions carefully before starting each exercise even if you have met the same or a similar test before with a different company.

 We recommend that you ensure you have: